AlexNabokikh/nix-config/README.md

 - `hyprland.nix`: Hyprland environment stack.
 - `niri.nix`: Niri environment stack.
 - `aerospace.nix`: AeroSpace setup for macOS.
-- `_compositor-base.nix`: Internal shared base for standalone compositor desktops.
+- `compositor-base.nix`: Internal shared base for standalone compositor desktops.

-`_compositorBase` is intentionally private.
+`compositor-base.nix` is intentionally internal.

 It holds the shared pieces for standalone compositors such as: